blueOkiris/snake-script/README.md

  * `ming32-make WIN64=1` for Windows 64-bit

+These require the dotnet core sdk and make (MinGW on Windows)

 ## Running

 Once the snakey compiler/interpreter is built, you can run a snake script program with the command: